Choose your path

 CONTINUING EDUCATION & ATTENDANCE POLICY

-The Appraisal Institute and the GA Real Estate Appraisers Board have approved this seminar for 7 hours of CE credit.
-7 hours of CE approval with the South Carolina Real Estate Appraisers Boards is pending.
+The Appraisal Institute, GA & SC Real Estate Appraisers Boards have approved this seminar for 7 hours of CE credit.

 To receive credit, 100% attendance is required for all Appraisal Institute education programs.
 Students should not be late or leave early; if they are late or leave early, they will not receive credit.